ameyanatu/compare-screenshots/README.md

 (Note: This library tested on windoes platform however I am sure it will work on Linux platform as well.
 If you found any issue then please let me know.)

+#### For more information regarding this library please read my article on LinkedIn:

 #### Credits:

 1. RobotFramework (http://robotframework.org/)